vmware/vic/doc/user_doc/vic_installation/networks.md

 ## Docker Management Endpoint Network ##

-Connects virtual container hosts to Docker clients and isolates the Docker endpoints from the public network.
+Connects virtual container hosts to Docker clients and isolates the Docker endpoints from the external network.

 You define the Docker management endpoint network by setting the `client-network` option when you run `vic-machine create`.
 For  more detailed information about Docker management endpoint networks, see the section on the `client-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#client-network).